 “I know you.
 You’re Xie Yeye.
 You’re famous!”

 Admittedly, I was well known among the Chinese students on campus, but famous?
 Nah, well, maybe, but only famous to them because that was the only English word, they knew to use to explain why they knew me.
 Sophia acted like we had met before, but as hard as I tried to remember and wanted to recall meeting her, I just couldn’t place her.
 I did what I always do in those situations, I acted like I already knew her.
-After I introduced her to Donna we sat down and commenced to carrying on a conversation like we did know each other.
+After I introduced both Lydia and Sophia to Donna we sat down and commenced to carrying on a conversation like we all knew each other very well.

 When I met Chinese students for the first time, I asked the usual conversation starters such as; where are you from, how did you select your American nickname, why did you select Harding University and what is your major?
 Both Sophia’s and Lydia’s major was Art.
 Normally an Art major is no big deal to me, but this time, these Art majors were Chinese.
 That was a big deal!
 An Asian parent sending their child abroad to America to study and finish college, and major in ART, was NOT something that Chinese parents happily agreed to do.
 But here I had two Chinese Art majors sitting with me.
 I dug a little deeper.
 I wasn’t sure if I wanted to hear more about the family discussion regarding what was perceived as a no pay, no future job major, or the, “why do you want to be an Art major” backstory.
 Lydia indicated that she had classical Fine Art skills, but Sophia said she wanted to be a Graphic Designer!